F-Yousefi/Getting-Started-with-Pytorch/README.md

 <br><br>

 ## Abstract
 This project is based on Mnist dataset, and the architecture used in this project can be find through the [link](https://medium.com/@BrendanArtley/mnist-keras-simple-cnn-99-6-731b624aee7f).
-Although this article was implemented this architecture on Keras, I re-write it in Pytorch lightning.
+Although the article was implemented mentioned architecture on Keras, I re-wrote it on Pytorch lightning.
 Pytorch is considered as an academic tool in AI so it is so much better to learn Pytorch from skratch.

 <br><br>